nirmal-shaji/nirmal-shaji/README.md

-# Hi there, I'm Nirmal 👋
+# Hi there, I'm Nirmal, working as a Software Engineer in [Tropsohere Solutions Private Limited](https://www.linkedin.com/company/troposphere-solutions) 👋

 I am a passionate **Software Engineer** who thrives in the **JavaScript ecosystem**.
 From building interactive UIs with **React** and **React Native** to creating scalable and efficient backends with **Node.js**, I love developing solutions that bring ideas to life.